elasticsearch-dump/elasticsearch-dump/README.md

                     Override the default aws ini file name when using --awsIniFileProfile Filename is relative to ~/.aws/
                     (default: config)
+--insecure
+                    Do not verify the certificate of SSL connection when using https transport
+                    (default: false)
 --help
                     This page
 ```